 You will find the warmest water (26°C) during summer, especially at the start of the year from January to March.
 However, that’s also the wet season in Queensland with storms that can cause a few diving trips to get cancelled.
 So April to November is the best season to dive Flinders Reef.

 In July and August, the water temperature can drop to 19°C. It was at 21°C when we dived there in June and July.
 But with the sun shining, it didn’t take too long to warm up.
 Make sure you bring warm equipment for the boat trip and the surface interval to be comfortable.
 A waterproof and windproof jacket and a beanie make a huge difference.
 And nothing will taste better than a hot soup.

 Responsible travel tip: You will likely use sunscreen when you go snorkelling or diving on Flinders Reef.
 Make sure you choose one that does not harm the marine life: corals are sensitive to sunscreen.
 I decided to use Sunbear Sunscreen.

 7. There are many diving sites to choose from and accessible for beginners

 There are many sites at Flinders Reef, and some of the most popular ones like the Turtle Cleaning Station are shallow and without special difficulties.

 8. Diving Flinders Reef is a better choice than the Great Barrier Reef

 At least from an economical and environmental point of view.

-If you are in Brisbane, you will have a significantly lower carbon footprint by diving Flinders Reef than any other reef of that size in the world.
-You will also save a lot on flights and accommodation.
+If you live in Brisbane, you will have a significantly lower carbon footprint by diving Flinders Reef than any other reef of that size in the world.
+You will also save a lot of money on flights and accommodation.